2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

         1. ability to set various easy-to-set configuration
         1. Possibly ability to preset various configurations globally or at site-level and use in other places

-1. Formula improvements
-    1. ✅ Get App or global settings for formulas
-    1. ⏳ Better support for promises
-    1. ⏳ Ability to set the value of another field
-    1. ✅ Intellisense on Formulas
-1. ⏳ Entity Serialization Improvements
 1. Apps / App Maintenance: publish other new apps
     1. New timeline
     1. Files
     1. etc.
 1. CSP - ca. 5d
     1. ⏳ CSP Tutorials, docs and more
-1. ⏳ Auto-Install more apps from catalog - even after some have already been installed - ca. 1d

 Blazor CMS / cre8magic